Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Introduction

 However, such datasets are scarce: vehicle recordings are expensive to obtain and inevitably contaminated by environmental and mechanical noise, while accessing ground-truth operating parameters often requires proprietary equipment.

 Existing public datasets primarily target classification or detection tasks, and consist of real-world recordings with varying recording conditions and only coarse or missing temporal annotations \cite{gemmekeAudioSetOntology2017, akbalVehicleInteriorSound2022, dohiMIMIIDGSound2022, blahutCarSoundDataset2023, grollmischElectricalMotorSound2024}.
 Furthermore, recorded data cannot be systematically augmented or modified under controlled conditions, limiting the ability to evaluate algorithms across precisely defined scenarios.
 Procedural synthesis can generate such controllable, scalable, and perfectly annotated corpora \cite{engelNeuralAudioSynthesis2017}, but requires faithful reproduction of real acoustics for practical applicability.

 This paper proposes a signal-processing framework for analysis-driven procedural synthesis of engine sounds.
-The dominant spectral characteristics of engine sounds are defined by \textit{engine orders}: harmonics at integer and half-integer multiples of the crankshaft rotation frequency.
-The framework extracts order-dependent harmonic deviations and magnitude envelopes as functions of RPM and torque from engine recordings using a spectral analysis approach that combines pitch-adaptive resampling, frequency-aligned FFT analysis, and centroid-based harmonic tracking.
+The dominant spectral characteristics of engine sounds are defined by their harmonic structure, described in terms of \textit{engine orders}: sinusoidal components at integer and half-integer multiples of the crankshaft rotation frequency, expressed in revolutions per minute (RPM).
+The half-integer spacing arises because, in four-stroke engines, each cylinder fires every two crankshaft revolutions.

+The framework extracts the positional deviation and magnitude of each order as functions of RPM and torque from engine recordings, using a spectral analysis approach that combines pitch-adaptive resampling, frequency-aligned FFT analysis, and centroid-based order tracking.
 The extracted parameters drive a harmonic-plus-noise synthesizer with resonator modeling, enabling controlled generation of realistic engine sound signals with adjustable operating conditions.
 Control variables (RPM and torque) are embedded directly into the audio stream, providing sample-accurate ground-truth annotations without requiring external metadata files.